Pedestrians killed: the safest side is the one that kills the most

-A study by Shiga University of Medicine presents data that invites us to rethink crosswalks.
+A study by Shiga University of Medicine presents data that invites a rethink of crosswalks.
 Of 556 traffic accident fatalities over a decade, 94 pedestrians died while crossing the street.
 70% were over 65 years old.
 Most accidents occurred at night, on narrow roads without crosswalks.
 But the key finding is that 65% of pedestrians came from the right side, the farthest from the sidewalk, precisely where no one looks.

 Design biases: why sensors don't look to the right 🚗